Firionus/opengdtf/CONTRIBUTING.md

 The expected output for the tests is saved in `tests/example_files/expected.toml`.
 Matching the example files to the expected output is achieved with a hash of the extracted filenames and file contents in the GDTF archive.

+## Error Handling Notes

+Basically, whenever you do something, it can go wrong.
+Because I want this library to be really resistant to errors, this can be quite cumbersome to handle.

+What I learned is this: Whenever you might have to give up on the remaining code on error, you want to be in a function that returns `Result<.., ProblemAt>`.
+Then, when something bad might happen, there are two ways to handle it:
+- You can fix the problem right away.
+Create a problem, push it, and do the fix. (like `.ok_or_handled_by("stuff", p).unwrap_or(default)`)
+- You can't fix the problem.
+Create a ProblemAt and return to the caller. (like `.ok_or_else(|| Problem::New.at(&n))?`)

+Further, you should always check the `parse_xml` traits to see whether a utility function already does what you need.